There is a little irony that those of us in the customer service space have been observing since customer support first went online.

 With this information, you’ll be able to quickly draw up a prioritized list of what to write or build next.
 Pick the top 5 frequently occurring topics and use those to structure your self-service content and develop articles around them for the knowledgebase.

 Because your product changes, you’ll need to review your self serve articles at consistent intervals.
-Check out our full guide on your first Knowledge Base audit.
+Check out our full guide on your first Help Center audit.

 Ready, set, serve.